Byont-Ventures/hackathon/Frontend-Challenges.md

 ### Hydration error

+There is an official issue on this error [here](https://github.com/wagmi-dev/wagmi/issues/542#issuecomment-1144178142) that explains why this error occurs.

 We have included a hook you can use to mitigate this error.
 `import { useIsMounted } from 'src/hooks/useIsMounted'`
 `const isMounted = useIsMounted()`